Quantum Algorithm for Testing Graph Completeness

 \textit{5.~Practical Applications}:~The proposed completeness testing algorithm has significant implications for various applications, including network connectivity, graph traversal, network clustering, network partitioning, and fairness checking.

 In this work, our first major result examines the significance of the optimal number of marked nodes, as derived from a linear relationship, Eq.(\ref{eq_linear_relationship_numerical}).
+Here, we consider the inverse viewpoint: instead of fixing the total number of nodes and deriving the number of marked nodes from the linear relation (as done throughout the work), we fix the marked cluster dimension and from the linear relationship we can deduce the total dimension of the graph.

 To explain this from an intuitive perspective, let us envision a graph-like environment where nodes can be added or removed as needed, subject to the constraint of some special nodes grouped together.
 Consider a classical walker navigating the nodes by following the edges of a complete graph.
 The objective is to configure the environment’s layout, adjusting the number of nodes, to maximize the probability that the walker lands on the special cluster.
 In this classical scenario, the solution is straightforward: eliminate all nodes that are not part of the special cluster.
 However, the scenario changes when dealing with a quantum walker, as explained through Szegedy's quantum walk evolution.